 - Spend company money like it is your own money.

-- Be responsible for what you need to purchase or expense in order to do your job effectively.
+- Be responsible for what you need to purchase or expense to do your job effectively.

-- Feel free to make purchases in the company interest without asking for permission beforehand (when in doubt, do inform your manager prior to purchase or as soon as possible after the purchase).
+- Feel free to make purchases in the company's interest without asking for permission beforehand (when in doubt, do inform your manager prior to purchase or as soon as possible after the purchase).